 Take a walk around Lyons and other attractions will be revealed: the elegant neo-Norman residence where the famous composer Maurice Ravel stayed, the birthplace of the poet Isaac de Benserade, and a little further along, near the River Lieure, the 12th-16th century Church of St. Denis.
 Also worth a look is the town hall, with its court room with original 18th-century décor.

-Built on the site of a castle built in the 12th century, the center of Lyons adopted the plan, around the old feudal clod.
+Built on the site of a castle built in the 12th century by Henry I of Beauclerc, the center of Lyons is structured around its old feudal mound.

-In 1932, the market halls served as the backdrop for the comedy scene in Jean Renoir's film, and also in 1990 in that of Claude Chabrol, both entitled "Madame Bovary".
+In 1932, these halls served as a backdrop for the agricultural comedy scene in Jean Renoir's film, and also in 1990 as Claude Chabrol's "Madame Bovary".